Ancient Greece Road Trip

 Who isn’t interested in ancient Greek history, with the mythological stories of Greek Gods and flying horses?
 We hear about them in childhood stories and in films, but it’s hard to imagine that the sites of many of these Greek myths are actually real.

 We love visiting Greece and have been to a couple of the islands already.
 We love the food, the people and the scenery.
-With a week holiday from work in Kyiv, we set off to explore the mainland on a Greece road trip to visit some of the famous and not so famous ancient Greek ruins in the Peloponnese.
+With a week holiday from work in Kyiv, we set off to explore the mainland, starting with exploring the things to do in Athens, and then setting off on a Greece road trip to visit some of the famous and not so famous ancient Greek ruins in the Peloponnese.
+We had considered visiting some of the really famous sites, like Delphi and the Greek natural wonder that is Meteora, but we decided that not so famous attracted us more.

 Peloponnese Road Trip, Greece

-It’s possible to visit these ancient Greek sites on day trips from Athens.
+It’s possible to visit these ancient Greek sites on day trips, if you have more than a short stay in Athens.
 They are only a couple of hours away from the Greek capital, but we decided to get out of the city and make a Greek road trip of it, spending a few days by the sea.
+We hired a car from Athens so we had lots of flexibility.

 The seaside village of Tolo was an ideal place to base ourselves.
 A long sandy beach with a parallel road of bars, restaurants and shops, it’s a typical Greek seaside resort.
 We took a road trip there from Athens, stopping at various sites on the way, and then drove out to other sites during our four-day stay.